-The Charter School prohibits any form of retaliation against any complainant in the complaint process, including, but not limited to, a complainant's filing of a complaint or the reporting of instances of discrimination.
+The Charter School prohibits any form of retaliation against any complainant in the complaint process, including but not limited to a complainant's filing of a complaint or the reporting of instances of unlawful discrimination, harassment, intimidation or bullying.
 Such participation shall not in any way affect the status, grades or work assignments of the complainant.